merenlmtr/socialmedia/README.md

 # socialmediaApp
-Social Media App using MERN stack
+Social Media App Backend API using NodeJS and MongoDB